Responsibilities

 - To encourage client autonomy.

-- To work within the BACP/ACC Ethical Framework (available upon request), including regular supervision.
+- To work within the BACP/NCPS Ethical Framework (available upon request), including regular supervision.

 - To review therapeutic work and relationships regularly.